Taysom Hill: 2021 season

-On March 14, 2021, the same day that starting quarterback Drew Brees announced his retirement, Hill signed a 4-year, $140 million extension with the Saints.
+On March 14, 2021, the same day that starting quarterback Drew Brees announced his retirement, Hill signed a four-year, $40 million extension with the Saints.
 The contract was structured in such a way as to free up salary cap space for New Orleans, saving them $7.75 million against the 2021 cap.
-He lost the 2021 Saints starting quarterback job to Jameis Winston.
+Hill lost the 2021 Saints starting quarterback job to Jameis Winston.

-During the first half of the 2021 season, Hill spent the year as the third-string quarterback on the depth chart behind Jameis Winston and Trevor Siemian, though he continued in his role as a utility player, appearing in six of the first nine games as a runner, receiver, passer, and on special teams.
+During the first half of the season, Hill spent the year as the third-string quarterback on the depth chart behind Jameis Winston and Trevor Siemian, though he continued in his role as a utility player, appearing in six of the first nine games as a runner, receiver, passer, and on special teams.
 After a four-game losing streak, Hill was named to the starting quarterback role prior to a Week 13 Thursday Night Football game against the Dallas Cowboys.
-Though he led the team in rushing with 101 yards on eleven carries, he threw four interceptions to only two touchdowns, and the team lost 27–17.
-He fared better the next week against the New York Jets, going 15-for-21 for 175 yards and a 96.3 passer rating, as well as rushing for 73 yards and two touchdowns in a 30-9 blowout win.
+Though he led the team in rushing with 101 yards on 11 carries, he threw four interceptions to only two touchdowns, and the Saints lost 27–17.
+Hill fared better in the next game against the New York Jets, going 15-for-21 for 175 yards and a 96.3 passer rating, as well as rushing for 73 yards and two touchdowns in a 30–9 road victory.

-Hill signed an additional contract extension with the Saints on November 22, 2021.
-On January 9, 2022, Hill suffered a Lisfranc injury in a game against the Atlanta Falcons, an injury that later required surgery.
+Hill signed an additional contract extension with the Saints on November 22, 2021, that gave him $22.5 million in guaranteed money.
+The contract held provisions with potential to reach a maximum value of $95 million over its duration.
+On January 9, 2022, Hill suffered a Lisfranc injury in a game against the Falcons, an injury that later required surgery.